403(b) Tax-Sheltered Account (TSA)

 Both types of plans are tax deferred, but with the 457(b), you may withdraw when you leave your employer, or in the case of death, disability or unforeseen emergency, regardless of your age.
 Whereas with the 403(b), you can receive your distributions at age 59½, upon severance of employment or become fully disabled.

 RBFCU Investments Group LLC is a wholly-owned subsidiary of RBFCU Services LLC.
 RBFCU Services LLC is affiliated with Randolph-Brooks Federal Credit Union (RBFCU).
-Securities sold, advisory services offered through CUNA Brokerage Services Inc. (CBSI), member FINRA / SIPC, a registered broker/dealer and investment advisor.
+Securities sold, advisory services offered through CUNA Brokerage Services Inc. (CBSI), member FINRA / SIPC, a registered broker/dealer and investment professional.
 CBSI is under contract with the financial institution to make securities available to members.
 Not NCUA/NCUSIF/FDIC insured, May Lose Value, No Financial Institution Guarantee.
 Not a deposit of any financial institution.
 FR-2529771.1-0519-0621